fdeandres/CAT/CAT Strategy/3. Infiltration/TA0002 - Execution/T1121 - Regsvcs/Regasm/MITRE.md

   Mitigation
  </h2>
  <p>
   Regsvcs and Regasm may not be necessary within a given environment.
-Block execution of Regsvcs.exe and Regasm.exe if they are not required for a given system or network to prevent potential misuess by adversaries.
+Block execution of Regsvcs.exe and Regasm.exe if they are not required for a given system or network to prevent potential misuse by adversaries.
  </p>
  <h2 class="pt-3" id="detection">
   Detection